bharathjinka09/AI-Travel-Planning-System-using-LangGraph/README.md

 # AI Travel Planning System using LangGraph

+Used account is bharathjinka65@gmail.com for Neon db and other API accounts.

 This project is a Real-World Multi-Agent AI System built using LangGraph.

 The system uses 4 AI agents that work together to plan a complete trip automatically.